futureomics/Matplotlib-gene-expression/README.md

-# Matplotlib library for gene expression
+# Matplotlib for gene expression
  Matplotlib library in Python to visualize biological gene expression data to visualize the expression levels of different genes.